 Population of Faringdon:

 Faringdon in the 21st century is gradually becoming a major dormitory town for people working in those places and beyond.
-The 2011 Census recorded the population as 7,121, doubled since 1960 and expected to be soon approaching 11,000 following recent extensive housing developments.
+The 2011 Census recorded the population as 7,121, more than doubled since 1961 and expected to be soon approaching 11,000 following recent extensive housing developments.

 1831: 3,033 (pre-railway village of Swindon only 1,742)

 1951: 3,207 (little changed in 120 years)

 2011: 7,121 (Swindon 182,441)